Updated: June 13th, 2019

 While Whirlpool and Jacuzzi are still in demand, freestanding tubs have made quite the entry.
 Homeowners now desire the peace and calm experience of a soaking tub.
 Freestanding tubs create the ideal effect for relaxation and make a dramatic impact in the master bedroom.

 Reusing antique furniture or the usual furniture that is found in the living room in a smart chic way can bring out an aesthetic feel and look to your home.
 Using a traditional cherry dresser as a weathered buffet or a classic vanity in the bath can really give it a cozy cottage-like feel.
-Furniture can be reused in numerous ways to make the space really stand out.
+Furniture can be reused in numerous ways to make space really stand out.
+Do give furniture warranty companies a close look before you buy furniture.

 Look out for some organically shaped islands and countertops that carve out smooth flowing traffic pattern across the room.
 This will bring about a change to the boring kitchen room by giving it soft angular features to the room.